patrouil/boond_api/README.md

 # boond_api

-This API have is designed to send JSON quesry to a BoondManager worksapce.
+This API is designed to send JSON query to a BoondManager workspace.

 For details Boond API documentation see https://doc.boondmanager.com/api-externe/ for Boond API details